 Secondary neutron-production cross-sections have been measured from interactions of 230 MeV/nucleon He, 400 MeV/nucleon N, 400 MeV/nucleon Kr, 400 MeV/nucleon Xe, 500 MeV/nucleon Fe, and 600 MeV/nucleon Ne interacting in a variety of elemental and composite targets.
 We report the double-differential production cross sections, angular distributions, energy spectra, and total cross sections from all systems.
 Neutron energies were measured using the time-of-flight technique, and were measured at laboratory angles between 5° and 80°.
 The spectra exhibit behavior previously reported in other heavy-ion-induced neutron production experiments; namely, a peak at forward angles near the energy corresponding to the beam velocity, with the remaining spectra generated by preequilibrium and equilibrium processes.
 The double-differential spectra are fitted with a moving-source parameterization.
 Observations on the dependence of the total cross sections on target and projectile mass are discussed.

 Heilbronn, Lawrence H, "Secondary Neutron-Production Cross Sections from Heavy-Ion Interactions between 230 and 600 MeV/nucleon" (2007).
-Nuclear Engineering Publications and Other Works.
+Faculty Publications and Other Works -- Nuclear Engineering.